dwellons/DonationLog/ProjectPlan.md

 - [ ] Add deployed link to indie project list in student repo

 ## Week 8
-#### This week my focus is on the Administer Edit Donation and Administer Remove Donation donation storys
-- [ ] Create JSP for modifying donations
-- [ ] Create JSP for removing donations
-- [ ] Create controller to manage the work of modifying a donation
-- [ ] Create controller to manage the work of removing a donation
-- [ ] Create JSP for add donation results
-- [ ] Create JSP for remove donation results

 ### Week 9 (Start of the team project)